UniTE: A Survey and Unified Pipeline for Pre-training Spatiotemporal Trajectory Embeddings: A Unified and Modular Pipeline

-\item Resampling a trajectory at a longer interval: Given a trajectory $\mathcal{T}$ sampled with a time interval $t$, a new trajectory $\mathcal T'$ can be obtained by sampling $\mathcal T$ with time interval $t'$, where $t'>t$, thus yielding a shorter trajectory.
-During resampling, trajectory points are typically aggregated within each target interval. \end{itemize}
+\textbf{Resampling} alters the sampling rate of a trajectory by resampling it at a different time interval.
+Given a trajectory $\mathcal{T}$ sampled with a time interval $t$, resampling can be performed to either increase (up-sample) or decrease (down-sample) the sampling rate: